gravitational/teleport/rfd/0083-prevent-user-role-self-lock.md

    ...
 (Table of servers)
    ```

-I think the `1.` option would be more direct and less distracting since this information is scoped in user managment.
+I think the `1.` option would be more direct and less distracting since this information is scoped to user managment.
 This warning will be visible only for existing `editor` user.

 #### CLI

+1. `tsh`: no changes required
+2. `tctl`: when using `tctl users ...` we could warn user that second user is highly recommended.
+This could also print example command that will add `editor` user `tctl users add --roles=editor <name-of-editor>`.
+Should be visible only when current user is the only `editor` in the cluster.